YunoHost/doc/groups_and_permissions.md

   [...]
 ```

-Note that, for example, if we want to restrict permission for email so that only Bob is allowed to email, we should also remove `all_users` from the permission :
+Note that, for example, if we want to restrict permission for email so that only Bob is allowed to email, we should also remove `all_users` from the permission, by deleting it from the `all_users` group panel, or in CLI :

 ```bash
 $ yunohost user permission update mail --remove all_users --add bob